“Free” Software Morality, Richard Stallman, and Paperwork Bureaucracy

 First, let's presume that it is something that needs to be done in order for FSF to protect GPL.

 Now, imagine, there are 2 software A and B. In A, there are paperwork going by postal mail, as part of how A grows code.
-In B, there is no such.
+In B, no paperwork required.

 Today, thanks to FSF, vast majority of open source software use model B. Just look at all the code at Google Code, SourceForge, numerous other open source code depositories and all linuxes.
 Today, the internet age is at a point where people watch movies streamed online and all sort of online transactions, the paperwork and postal mail legal rights transfer model is a major time drain and impetus killing.